collerek/ormar/docs/relations/foreign-key.md

     if parent model has no primary key value.

     That means that in example above the department has to be saved before you can call `department.courses.add()`.

+!!!warning
+    This method will not work on `ManyToMany` relations - there, both sides of the relation have to be saved before adding to relation.

 ### remove